cloud infrastructure

 Dedicated API gateway products like Kong, Tyk, and AWS API Gateway offer more features out of the box (developer portals, analytics dashboards, OAuth integration), but they also add complexity, cost, and another dependency.
 For many teams, NGINX gives you exactly what you need without the overhead.

-In November 2025, the Kubernetes SIG Network and Security Response Committee announced that the Ingress NGINX Controller—the default ingress controller that ships with most Kubernetes distributions—would be retired on March 31, 2026.
-After that date: no more releases, no bug fixes, no security patches.
+In November 2025, the Kubernetes SIG Network and Security Response Committee announced that the Ingress NGINX Controller would be retired on March 31, 2026.
+This is the default ingress controller that ships with most Kubernetes distributions.

 What's being retired: